-Certain potential acquisitions or business combinations that we may pursue could be subject to review or approval by regulatory authorities pursuant to certain U.S. laws or regulations.
+Certain potential acquisitions, divestitures or other business combinations that we may pursue could be subject to review or approval by regulatory authorities pursuant to certain U.S. laws or regulations, including the Roche Transaction.
 In the United States, certain mergers that potentially could affect competition may require certain filings and review by the Department of Justice and the Federal Trade Commission.
 In recent years, there has been enhanced regulatory scrutiny over such transactions.
-In the event that we were to make an investment, acquisition or disposition that was determined to be subject to regulatory review, and such regulatory approval or clearance is not obtained, or the review process is extended beyond the period of time that would permit such strategic transactions to be consummated, we may not be able to consummate such strategic transactions or counterparties may be deterred from pursuing potential strategic transactions with us.
+In the event that we were to make an investment, acquisition or disposition that was determined to be subject to regulatory review, such as the Roche Transaction, and such regulatory approval or clearance is not obtained, or the review process is extended beyond the period of time that would permit such strategic transactions to be consummated, we may not be able to consummate such strategic transactions or counterparties may be deterred from pursuing potential strategic transactions with us.
 This may impair our ability to raise capital when needed and to pursue accretive transactions, which is an important part of our business model, and have an adverse effect on our business, financial condition and prospects.